-During our time together, we’ll be exploring a variety of guided and silent meditations to put us more in touch with the changing flow of phenomena, a talk on annica (impermanence), silent walking meditation, lunch shared in silence, and quiet time in nature.
+During our time together, we’ll explore a variety of guided and silent meditations to put us in closer touch with the changing flow of phenomena, a talk on annica (impermanence), silent walking meditation, lunch shared in silence, and quiet time in nature.

 We’ll be gathering for our retreat on Saturday from 9:30 a.m. – 4:30 p.m in the peaceful, spacious, modern blue sanctuary of the Unitarian Universalist Church of the Shenandoah Valley, 6380 Valley Pike, Stephens City, VA.
 The quiet church grounds include open spaces and beautiful walking trails in the woods.

 The format will include both guided and silent meditation, a dharma talk, and waTlking meditation both inside the sanctuary, and outside on the beautiful grounds.
 The silence will end at 4 p.m., and we’ll finish with a half-hour dedicated to questions.